-Non-consequentialists see the importance of justifying the imposition of punishment as an appropriate response to crime.
-They assume that the rightness of an action must be based on its intrinsic character, without considering the consequences.
+The non-consequentialist group looks more at the importance of efforts to justify the imposition of punishment as an appropriate response to crime.
+They believe that the rightness of an action should be based on its intrinsic character, without considering the consequences.
 This group considers that punishment is a suffering that must be given to the perpetrator of the crime.
-So it is not an exaggeration if this school is called more intrinsicalist and backward-looking.30
+So it is not an exaggeration if this school is called more intrinsicalist and backward-looking.23

-With regard to the latter, Sudarto refers to it as "special prevention and general prevention".31 Both of these terms are related to punishment.
-Where punishment in relation to "special prevention", namely with punishment will have an influence on the convicted person, so that the convicted person does not commit a criminal offence again and he will become a better person than before he was convicted.
-Meanwhile, punishment in relation to "general prevention", namely by punishment will have an influence on the wider community, so that the community does not commit a criminal offence or crime.
-This is in line with the opinion of Hulsman, who stated that the essence of punishment is not the provision of pain, but calls for order (tot de orde roepen).32
+With regard to the latter, Sudarto refers to them as 'special and general preventions'.
+Both of these terms are related to punishment.
+Where punishment in relation to 'special prevention' is that the punishment will have an influence on the convicted person, so that the convicted person will not commit a criminal offence again and he will become a better person than before he was convicted.
+Meanwhile, punishment in relation to 'general prevention', namely by punishment will have an influence on the wider community, so that the community does not commit a criminal offence or crime.
+This is in line with the opinion of Hulsman, who stated that the essence of punishment is not the provision of pain, but calls for order (tot de orde roepen).24

 Regarding the purpose of punishment in Indonesia, Muladi tends to combine the purpose of punishment with sociological, ideological and philosophical juridical approaches.
-The purpose of punishment is to repair individual and social damage caused by criminal
+The purpose of punishment is to repair individual and social damage caused by criminal offences, the purpose of punishment is general or special prevention.
+To prevent the